iPod touch 7

 More and more, people were asking the question of why would someone want an iPod touch when they can get an iPhone?
 Even an iPad out performs an iPod touch, and has a much bigger screen.

-Fast forward to 2019 (fast forwarding because nothing happened with the iPod touch in those four years) and we're looking at an iPod touch that is essentially the same design as the one from 2012 with nearly all the same specs as the one from 2015 with the only change being that it now has an A10 processor chip, so it supports augmented reality (AR) and you can get it in as much as 256GB storage.
+Fast forward to 2019 and we're looking at an iPod touch that is essentially the same design as the one from 2012 with nearly all the same specs as the one from 2015 with the only change being that it now has an A10 processor chip, so it supports augmented reality (AR) and you can get it in as much as 256GB storage.
 So we're again faced with the question of why would anyone want an iPod touch when they can get an iPhone?

-iPod touch 7 as a dedicated music player
+iPod touch 7: A dedicated music listening device

 When it comes to music listening, downloading or streaming, the iPod touch 7 is pretty much exactly the same as its predecessor.
 You're not getting a new or better listening experience.
 The Bluetooth connection is the same.
 The speakers are the same.
 If you have never owned an iPod touch, or like me, your last iPod touch is still running iOS 6 and doesn't even support Apple Music, a new iPod touch is a great investment.